A Colorado River Overview:

 Education, Facts & Statistics

-From its headwaters in the Rocky Mountains to its terminus at the Gulf of California, the Colorado River defines life in the American Southwest.
+From its headwaters in the Rocky Mountains to its end at the Gulf of California, the Colorado River defines life in the American Southwest.

 - Surface water: Water flowing or stored above ground in the Colorado River.